Recently, my mother asked me, “What is calculus?”

 STEP 1:

 Unfortunately, the equation that describes her walking velocity (v) over time (hours = h) is complex.
-The upward-swooping curve is described by the following equation that describes her pace at every step within her 4-hour walk.
+The following equation describes the upward-swooping curve, which describes her pace at every point along her 4-hour walk:

 For this discussion, you don’t need to understand the above equation.
 But you must believe that SOME equation is required to describe that curve.